 Skip to main content

-Every flow execution maintains data in four organized namespaces.
-This data flows between nodes, gets updated by user interactions, and drives flow logic.
+Every workflow execution maintains data in four organized namespaces.
+This data flows between nodes, gets updated by user interactions, and drives workflow logic.

 Data structure